franjsco/lscanbot/README.md

 # lscanbot

-An opensource telegram bot written in Node.js to scan your LAN.
+An opensource telegram bot to find devices on your LAN.

+The bot is written in Node.js.

 ## Usage